 The private labels, Canyon and Prestigio, are competing with a variety of brands in all markets we operate.
 The market leaders of the tablet and smartphone segments are Apple and Samsung.
-However, due to Prestigio positioning in the countries where we operate, we face competition from a large number of brands in the same segment.
-In 2015 the market was flooded by cheap brands, thus we have decided not to compete on price but rather on quality and decreased product lines and number of models to achieve better margins.
+We do not consider our Prestigio brand to be competing with these conglomerates since we not considered as A brand.
+We are positioning ourselves as a B-Brand with limited amount of product offerings and limited countries of presence.
+Recently the market was flooded by cheap brands, thus we have decided not to compete on price but rather on quality and decreased product lines and number of models to achieve better margins.
 We continue our own brands business on a back-to-back basis and expect it to be responsible of a good share of our total revenues.
-This will allow us to benefit from its higher profitability, try not to carry any other related risks, such as inventory obsolence.
+This will allow us to benefit from its higher profitability, try not to carry any other related risks, such as inventory obsolescence.